HunterLewis000/STARS-Scope-Profiles/README.md

 3. When the popup opens to select a sector file, choose the (FACILITY ID).xml (It will initially popup and say "empty path name is not legal" because you have not assigned a videomap file yet)
 4. Once running, "CTRL+P" to open preferences and then scroll down to "Misc" to find "Video Maps - (Collection)"
 5. Click on the three dots on the rights side of the preference menu which will open up a new menu
-6. Navigate to "File", "Import", "From GeoJSON" and then upload the (FACILITY ID VIDMAP).geojson
+6. Navigate to "File", "Open", and then upload the (FACILITY ID VIDMAP).geojson
 7. After a few seconds, the table should populate with maps.
 Save and close the screen.
 8. The DCB should now show maps in the first few slots.
 Click to toggle visibilty.
 9. "Ctrl + S" once you have loaded videomaps so that is saves your preferences for the future.